GyroSuperintelligence/CGM/Docs/Notes/Do_Not_Do.md

-# Do Not Do - CGM-RGF Development Guidelines
+# Do Not Do - CGM Development Guidelines

 ## 🚫 PROHIBITED PRACTICES